jehartzog/jehartzog.github.io/_posts/2017-05-16-wrapping-vimeo-async-api-with-sync-wrapper.markdown

 Although I mentioned [ES7 async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await), I actually used Meteor's [wrapAsync](https://docs.meteor.com/api/core.html#Meteor-wrapAsync) to actually wrap the API in a sync framework.
 They both would work for the purpose, but I had already used wrapAsync at other points in the project and was familiar enough with it.

 Below is the wrapper function around the API to both transform the calls into sync calls and manage the rate limiting.
+I talk more about the rate limiting calls used below in [this post](/blog/writing-the-book-on-vimeo-api-rate-limiting).

 ```js
 import VimeoAPI from 'vimeo';